The big picture

 You should read up on Berkeley’s emergency response plan, create your own plan for where to go when it is time to evacuate and know the best routes for leaving your home.

 While official evacuation instructions take precedence, you should plan ahead and map out at least two evacuation routes you can take by car and, for those who are able, two routes to take by foot.
 Berkeley Fire recommends highlighting your routes on the Berkeley Path Wanderers Association map, noting that the foot trails on the map are often the most direct route out of the hills.
-The paths are steep and many don’t have lighting or handrails, so walk the trails near your home ahead of time and decide whether they will be usable for you and your family during an evacuation.
+The paths are steep and many don’t have lighting or handrails, so won’t work for everyone.
+If you and/or your housemates are able- bodied, it’s recommended that you walk the trails near your home to get a sense of how this might work in an evacuation.

 Scan and upload all of your important documents, photos, and videos to the cloud—including photos of personal property in your home.
 Consider storing valuables somewhere else during fire season.
 If you live in a high fire risk area, the best way to ensure important papers, photos, jewelry and other special items are safe in fire season is to keep them in a safe deposit box or at a friend or family member’s house far away.
 During an evacuation, every second counts, and taking the time to gather valuables could risk your safety and life.